 The scientists studied a galaxy called 4C12.50, nearly 1.5 billion light-years from Earth.
 They chose this galaxy because it is at a stage where the black-hole “engine” that produces the jets is just turning on.
 As the black hole, a concentration of mass so dense that not even light can escape, pulls material toward it, the material forms a swirling disk surrounding the black hole.
 Processes in the disk tap the tremendous gravitational energy of the black hole to propel material outward from the poles of the disk.

 At the ends of both jets, the researchers found clumps of hydrogen gas moving outward from the galaxy at 1,000 kilometers per second.
-One of the clouds has much as 16,000 times the mass of the Sun, while the other contains 140,000 times the mass of the Sun.
+One of the clouds has as much as 16,000 times the mass of the Sun, while the other contains 140,000 times the mass of the Sun.
 The larger cloud, the scientists said, is roughly 160 by 190 light-years in size.

 “This is the most definitive evidence yet for an interaction between the swift-moving jet of such a galaxy and a dense interstellar gas cloud,” Morganti said.
 “We believe we are seeing in action the process by which an active, central engine can remove gas –the raw material for star formation — from a young galaxy,” she added.